puntonim/painl.es/_posts/2014-07-22-integration-with-orcid.md

 Conclusion
 ==========
 Using *Public API* we can build the social login and profiles data fetching features for ORCID users.
-We will first implement such features in [django-allauth](https://github.com/pennersr/django-allauth) and then we will integrate it in Neurostars.
+We will first implement such features in [django-allauth](https://github.com/pennersr/django-allauth) and then we will integrate it in NeuroStars.